ChristianSteger/HORAYZON/README.md

 # Usage

 The usage of the packages is best illustrated by means of examples, which can either be run in a Python IDE (like PyCharm or Spyder) or in the terminal.
 To run an examples, the path **path_out** must be adapted to a location that provides enough disk space.
-All input data (DEM or auxiliary data; see section below) required for the example is downloaded automatically.
+All input data (DEM or auxiliary data; see section below) required for the examples is downloaded automatically.

 ## Examples: Terrain horizon and other terrain parameters